 It is estimated in the UK that more than 1 in 100 people are living with ASD (UK Adult Psychiatric Morbidity Survey 2007), this means that around 8712 people in Derbyshire are autistic.

 ASD is strongly associated with a number of coexisting conditions that may impact on the wellbeing of individuals and their family.
-Individuals with ASD may develop mental health, behavioral or neurodevelopmental disorders including; Anxiety, ADHD, challenging behaviours or intellectual disabilities.
+Individuals with ASD may develop mental health, behavioural or neurodevelopmental disorders including; Anxiety, ADHD, challenging behaviours or intellectual disabilities.

 This page provides links to related to autism including data sources, locally produced documents and national guidance.